Mean-Square Approximation of Iterated Ito and Stratonovich Stochastic Integrals of Multiplicities 1 to 6 from the Taylor-Ito and Taylor-Stratonovich Expansions Using Legendre Polynomials: Legendre Polynomials of Trigonometry?

-In the table 38 we can see the numerical confirmation of formula (\ref{x7}) ($\varepsilon$ is the right-hand side of (\ref{x7})).
+In Table 38 we can see the numerical confirmation of the formula (\ref{x7}) ($\varepsilon$ is the right-hand side of (\ref{x7})).

-As we mentioned above the approach of Milstein G.N. \cite{1988} leads to iterated operations of limit transition.
-The analogue of (\ref{x5}) has been derived in \cite{1995} on the base of the approach from \cite{1988}.
-It means that the authors in \cite{1995} formally could not use the double sum with upper limit $q$ in the analogue of (\ref{x5}).
-From the other hand the rightness of (\ref{x5}) follows directly from the theorem 1.
+As we mentioned above, the Milstein expansion \cite{1988} (i.e. expansion based on the Karhunen--Loeve expansion of the Brownian bridge process) for iterated stochastic integrals leads to iterated application of the operation of limit transition.
+The analogue of (\ref{x5}) for iterated Stratonovich stochastic integrals has been derived in \cite{1995}, \cite{KPS}-\cite{Zapad-9} on the base of the Milstein expansion together with the Wong--Zakai approximation \cite{W-Z-1}-\cite{Watanabe} (without rigorous proof).
+It means that the authors in \cite{1995} (Sect.~5.8, pp.~202--204), \cite{KPS} (pp.~82-84), \cite{Zapad-2} (pp.~438-439), \cite{Zapad-9} (pp.~263-264) formally could not use the double sum with the upper limit $q$ in the analogue of (\ref{x5}).
+From the other hand the correctness of (\ref{x5}) follows directly from Theorems 1, 2.
 Note that (\ref{x5}) has been obtained reasonably for the first time in \cite{3}.
+The version of (\ref{x5}) without using the random variables $\xi_q^{(i)}$ and $\mu_q^{(i)}$ can be found in \cite{1} (1997).

-The mean-square error (\ref{x7}) has been obtained for the first time in \cite{3} on the base of the simplified variant of the theorem 3 (the case of pairwise different $i_1,\ldots,i_k$).
+The mean-square error (\ref{x7}) has been obtained for the first time in \cite{3} on the base of the simplified variant of Theorem 8 (the case of pairwise different $i_1,\ldots,i_k$).